upsight/doctor/docs/types.rst

 Custom Type Parser
 ------------------

+.. note:: The :attr:`~doctor.types.SuperType.parser` attribute only applies for
+          non-json requests (`application/x-www-form-urlencoded`).
+If the
+          request uses a json body, it will be parsed as normal and any callable defined will not be executed.

 In some instances you don't have control over what data gets sent to an endpoint due to legacy integrations.
 If you need the ability to transform a request parameter before it gets validated by the type, you can specify a custom